highmobility/helm-charts/README.md

 ## Build packages and push to public page

-In order to udpate the helm packages, follow these steps:
+In order to update the helm packages, follow these steps:
 1. Bump the helm application version
 2. Update the CHANGELOG.md in the chart
 3. Run lint: